I’m no gambler. In fact, I’m very risk averse!

 Matched betting sounds too good to be true at first.
 But it is no scam, and it’s totally safe – as long as you take care about what you’re doing.

 Remember, it’s not gambling.
 You only place bets based on mathematical algorithms.
 So theoretically, you should never lose money.

 The main potential risk factor is human error.

 It can be confusing when you start.
 It’s important to place your bets exactly as the software tells you to, otherwise the maths will be off.

-This is why I strongly recommend joining a training service like Profit Accumulator, at least while you’re new.
+This is why I strongly recommend joining a training service like Outplayed, at least while you’re new.
 They have exact step-by-step instructions to talk you through every single part of the process.
 For your first bets, they also have videos to follow.

 I recommend watching each video once through first, then play it again while you actually place your bet.
 You can pause the video at each step and copy exactly what they tell you on screen.